quicbit-c/qb-json-next/readme.md

 ## Optimizations

-For the curious, here is a summary of optimization experience working with a 150 MB json file (the node js index of projects) on my 2.2GHz i7 quad core laptop (macos):
+For the curious, here is a summary of optimization experience working with a 150 MB json file (the node js index of projects) on my 2.2GHz i7 quad core laptop (macbook pro Mid-2014):

 Compiling **without optimization** flags and without parallelization, next parses at **230 MB per second**, which is slower than the nodejs version.